DrigsterI/SurrealDB/README.md

 # [SurrealDB](https://surrealdb.com/)
-SurrealDB is open-source __NewSQL__ database suitable for any type of application.
+SurrealDB is open-source __NewSQL__ database released in july 2022.
+It is suitable for any type of application and has many features.
 #### Features:
 - Data change events
 - Permissions